Teaching

 I also developed and taught a course for the Honors College at the University at Albany in Social and Community Informatics, and then adapted that course to an Individualized Study format at SUNY Empire State University.

-Earlier in my career, I taught several Human Diversity courses at The University at Albany and applied web development to explore issues related to access, visual information, online communities, collaboration, and diversity in literature and art.
+Earlier in my career, I taught several courses at The University at Albany that applied web development to issues related to access, visual information, online communities, collaboration, and diversity in literature and art.
 This work led to my teaching in Project Renaissance, a first-year experience program at the university that addressed core themes related to human identity and technology.